MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/architectures/data-landing-zone.md

 ### CI/CD Agents

-CI/CD Agents for deploying data applications and changes to the the data landing zone.
+CI/CD Agents for deploying data applications and changes to the data landing zone.

 For more information, see [Azure Pipeline agents](/azure/devops/pipelines/agents/agents).